-Proofs of Compliance are those methods used by the Candidate Agency to prove they comply with the Standards and their own policies.
-Proofs can be written documentation, copies of logs, sign-off sheets, photographs, visual inspections or interviews with agency staff.
-Most of the standards can have documentation submitted electronically, but some will require visual inspection during the onsite Final Review.
+Proofs of Compliance are those methods used by the candidate agency to prove they comply with the standards and their own policies.
+Proofs can be written documentation, copies of logs, sign-off sheets, photographs, visual inspections, or interviews with agency staff.
+Most of the standards can have documentation submitted electronically, but some will require visual inspection during the onsite review.
 The electronic submission process is outlined in the following chapter.
 This chapter addresses the content and construction of Proofs of Compliance.